jceaser/sun/README.md

 Swift code to calculate sun rise and sun setting times based on timezone and latitude and longitude values.

 NOTE: This project is a direct port of python code to Swift code.
+Only the most basic of changes were made to get it to compile in Swift.

 Based on
 * [This Gist code][gist]